scilus/scil-documentation/source/arriving/welcome.rst

 SSH
     1. Connect to the University's VPN.

-    2. You must know your lab computer's IP address or its University code (ex: DINF-0000-00a).
+    2. You must know your lab computer's IP address or its University code (ex: DINF-0000-00a). (email casius@usherbrooke.ca to ask your IP address if you don't know)

     3. | Connect with ssh.
 On Linux or Mac, ssh can be simply used via the terminal.
 The option -X is to make sure the applications you use appear at home.
        | `ssh -x your_cip@your_computer_IPaddress`, or